stupidmankind/BYpassDoc/docs/source/commands/deletefolder.rst

 ----------

 **Path to Folder**
-	Indicate the directory for the new folder
+	Indicate the directory for the new folder.